G-Liberta/Contract_Management_Project_2022_November/README.md

 Structure: This system consist of few objects
-           (User Profile, Contract, Contract Items, Hospitals, Warehouse, Products, Invoice and Invoice items), each of them having One-to-Many or Many-to_Many Relationship with other objects of the project.
+           (User Profile, Contract, Contract Items, Hospitals, Warehouse, Products, Invoice and Invoice items), each of them having One-to-Many or Many-to-Many Relationship with other objects of the project.